-THE ADAGIO WILL SUIT ALL 3-ARM AIRERS whereas the CLASSIC version requires either a removable top cap on the airer or a Rotadaptor to attach to the top of the cap in order to hold the central tent pole provided.
+THE ADAGIO WILL SUIT ALL 3-ARM AIRERS whereas the CLASSIC version requires either a removable top cap on the airer centrepost, or a Rotadaptor to attach to the top of the centrepost in order to hold the central tent pole provided.

 This is the three arm "funnel" design for airers with solid (non-removable) tops on the centre-post - and works for all designs of triangular airer.